XcalableMP/manual/en/distribute.rst

 =================================
-distribute Construct
+distribute directive
 =================================

-The distribute construct specifies a distribution of the target template.
+The distribute directive specifies a distribution of the target template.
 The user can specify block, cyclic, block-cyclic, gblock (irregular data distribution) distribution, which can be chosen by the target application.

 .. contents::